Great Northern Mall (New York): History

 Dick's Sporting Goods closed on July 10, 2021 and moved to another shopping center less than a mile away.

 An IHOP opened in front of the mall on March 16, 2021.

 On August 17, 2022, the Hart Lyman Company announced they would transform the mall into a lifestyle center, with luxury apartments and townhomes, a movie theater and hotel, high-end shops and restaurants.
 The mall closed on November 20, 2022.

-As of 2025, the development remains in the planning stages, and is anticipated to break ground in Fall of 2025.
+The development anticipated to break ground in Fall of 2025.
+Demolition started in February 2026.